muskan18/TechHub/README.md

 # Assessment-project
 ## Tech-Hub
-- A site where the users can stalk profiles of various github users,their repositories,their followers and their following.
+- A site where the users can search profiles of various github users,their repositories,their followers and their following list.
 - The users can also view the current news about the techincal topics of the entire world.
 - The users can also search books on various subjects.
-- Also the user can have some fun by reading some of the technical news.
+- Also the user can have some fun by reading the jokes.

 ### Technologies-Used